automaciej/automaciej/content/bio/_index.md

-In 2023, Maciej was selected for a week-long intensive seminar with Grammy-winning mixing engineer [Andrew Scheps][ascheps] at La Fabrique in France, a highly competitive programme run by Mix With The Masters, with roughly three applicants for every place.
+In 2023, Maciej was selected for a week-long intensive seminar with Grammy-winning mixing engineer [Andrew Scheps][ascheps] at La Fabrique in France, a competitive programme run by Mix With The Masters, with roughly three applicants for every place.
 Andrew Scheps is known for his work with Red Hot Chili Peppers, Black Sabbath, Adele, Beyonce, Hozier, Kaleo, The Smashing Pumpkins, Low Roar, and more.

 {{< figure src="Maciej_with_Andrew_Scheps.jpg" alt="Maciej with Andrew Scheps at La Fabrique" caption="With Andrew Scheps at La Fabrique, 2023" width="50%" >}}